 I stayed at the Tara Lodge located on a side street towards the National Park.
 The location was good, they had a pool, and I got to use one of their bikes free of charge.

 What I didn’t like about the lodge was that they had booked me into some shack all the way back on the premises while there were far nicer rooms available.
-Here, I had the strong impression being a bit discriminated as a solo travelling woman.
+Here, I had a strong impression of being a bit discriminated against as a solo-travelling woman.

-You can check out availability and rates of accommodation in Kep here*
+You can check out availability and rates of accommodation in Kep here*Booking.com

 What to Eat